Lactic Acid Fermentation Makes Raw Fermented Food

 Benefits of Fermented Foods

 The health benefits of lactic acid fermentation are many, and go well beyond food preservation and the distinctive tangy taste.
 There are many health benefits, too.
-Some of the health benefits of fermentation are really for the birds.
-An article from the Seattle Times, reports that birds afflicted with avian flu and fed an extract of kimchi, which is a variation of sauerkraut, started to recover.

 According to PubMed, some of the benefits of lactic acid fermentation are:

 Here are a few of the foods produced by the process of fermentation.
 These foods cannot be produced by any other method and they are all considered “raw.”
 Fermented pickles are far healthier then the traditional heat treated ones and they are yummy!
-Kombucha which is fermented tea offers many wellness benefits.
+Kombucha or fermented tea offers many wellness benefits.
 Various types of fermented vegetables, like kimchi, and sauerkraut add variety to the raw food diet.
 Fermented milk products such as kefir and yogurt are also produced by the process of lactic acid fermentation.

-If you have not figured it out by this time, most if not all of the the foods commercially processed are not really good for you.
+Most if not all of the the foods commercially processed are not really good for you.
 If you want to add fermented foods to your diet, you most likely will come to realize that you will have to make them yourself.
 Generally, fermented foods are easy to make and the rewards are worth it.
 After you have made a single, successful batch of sauerkraut, pickles or your first batch of fermented tea, you just may feel like a pro.
 If you have been avoiding fermented foods, it may be time to start including these tangy tasting, bacteria-infused raw foods into your daily diet.

 Where would you like to go next?